All Episodes

 I would love to see you pissed off.

-I've really that's actually my goal.
+That's actually my goal.

-We get you pissed off.
+Get you pissed off.

-That was not a Hillary.
+That was not a Hillary Carrick.

-Did any of those groups with the people associated with those that deal, those people that were in Canada?
+Did any of those groups with the people associated with that deal, those people that were in Canada?

-I can g I can pull up the list of every name.
+I can pull up the list of every name.

 The Clintons did.